-To examine firing rate properties of single unit activity, spike times were convolved with 10 ms (standard deviation) Gaussian kernel to create an instantaneous firing rate.
-The distribution of firing rates was then inspected, with three outlier units (> 5 standard deviations) and one duplicate unit identified and removed.
-Averaging the event-related instantaneous firing rate of the remaining 91 units produced limited evidence of any robust condition responses and displayed wide variance (Figure S2).
-Subsequent inspection of the individual unit event-related activity revealed a diversity of functional response profiles and differing basal firing rates (effectively cancelling condition specific effects when averaged; see Figure S2).
+To examine firing rate properties of single unit activity, spike times were convolved with a 10 ms (standard deviation) Gaussian kernel to create an instantaneous firing rate.
+The distribution of firing rates was then inspected, with three outlier units (>5 standard deviations) and one duplicate unit identified and removed.
+Averaging the event-related instantaneous firing rate of the remaining 91 units produced limited evidence of any robust condition responses and displayed wide variance

+(Figure 4-figure supplement 1A).
+Subsequent inspection of the individual unit event-related activity revealed a diversity of functional response profiles and differing basal firing rates (effectively cancelling condition specific effects when averaged; see Figure 4-figure supplement 1).
 We therefore normalized basal firing rate differences by converting instantaneous firing rate from Hz to percent change relative to the pre-cue period, as done for the LFP data.
-Next, we concatenated the instantaneous firing rate (% change) for each task condition (from cue to 3 s post-cue) to create a task response feature vector for each unit.
+Next, we concatenated the mean instantaneous firing rate (% change) for each task condition (from cue to 3 s post-cue) to create a task response feature vector for each unit (i.e. for each unit a time series was constructed by concatenating the mean responses over the first 3 s of each condition).
 This vector captures both condition selectivity as well as response time course for each unit.
 To identify any putative similarity between the functional responses of units, we performed unsupervised hierarchical clustering, as follows.
-First, all unit task response vectors were correlated with each other to create a correlation matrix.
+First, all concatenated unit task response vectors noted above were correlated with each other to create a correlation or similarity matrix.
 Next, correlation values were inverted (1 - r) to obtain a distance matrix that was then subject to agglomerative hierarchical clustering (via linkage function in MATLAB).
-The resulting cluster tree or dendrogram was then inspected and revealed four main cluster branches (based on 90% max distance cut-off; Figure S2D).
+The resulting cluster tree or dendrogram was then inspected and revealed four main cluster branches (based on 90% max distance cut-off; Figure 4-figure supplement 1D).
 Units were then grouped in these clusters to define functional Types 1-4.
 It is important to note, this unsupervised approach does not require specification of cluster number.
-In addition, across the four clusters identified, units from multiple subjects were present in each (Type 1 = 4/6; Type 2 = 6/6; Type 3 = 5/6; Type 4 = 4/6).
+To assess the consistency of cluster membership across units, we repeated the above clustering while iterating through a complete leave-one-out process (90 iterations).
+This resulted in a 94% (84/90) identical cluster rate.
+In addition, across the four clusters identified, units from multiple subjects were present in each (Type 1=4/6; Type 2=6/6; Type 3=5/6; Type 4=4/6).
 Therefore, the resulting clusters did not simply reflect the task or sample structure.